BasicEssential/TeamForge/README.md

 # TeamForge

-Project is aimed for developing ang growing teams (based on talent management)
+Project is aimed for developing and growing teams (based on talent management)